 My Approach

 I can help by fostering a judgment-free relationship, where no feelings, thoughts, or behaviors are too messy to explore.
 I specialize in relational and psychodynamic work, which not only addresses symptoms, but also a client's broader sense of self.
-Additionally, I have training in Intuitive Eating, which can help clients find peace in their relationships with food and their bodies.
+No matter the issue, I always maintain my social justice lens.

 Relational